 2. What About The Ongoing Expenses?

 In addition to initial expenses, experienced barbers point out that running a barbershop comes with some significant monthly expenses that you need to be aware of.
-These include rent, utilities, internet, marketing campaigns, professional and retail supplies, regular shop maintenance, payroll, and taxes.
+These include rent, utilities, internet, marketing campaigns, professional and retail supplies, regular shop maintenance, payroll, even barbershop appointment software, and taxes.

 If you want to cut down on payroll expenses, you can hire barbers as independent contractors.
 They will pay a set rent for using the chair or give you a fixed percentage of their profits as a commission (around 30-50%).

 3. How Much Profit Does A Barbershop Make?

 Profit varies greatly based on the services you provide, the prices you charge, your location, and your experience.
 When it comes to prices, men’s haircuts cost, on average, around $30 nation-wise, beard trims cost around $10, whereas wet shaves cost around $20.